Marco: Yeah. Basically, that's the story.

 - Alex Cyprin in Astoria: Fate's Kiss, the protagonist's boss, has immense faith in her and backs her up as much as they can even when she's acting well outside the auspices of the organization they both work for.
 Higher up the chain of command, Hades is an even better example: in the best ending of Hydra's route, once Hades hears what Hydra and the protagonist have to say about what's going on he puts an end to Hercules's plans immediately, and one gets the impression that the whole trouble could have been avoided by simply going to Hades about it from the beginning.

 - Ace Attorney is lacking in these, but there are a few.
 The Judge is easily swayed, intimidated and distracted by prosecutors and witnesses but never ignores a possibility or discrepancy that's presented, no matter how minor and occasionally has moments of incredible wisdom and courage.

-- Klavier doesn't care about winning, only the truth.
+- Klavier Gavin doesn't care about winning, only the truth.
 He's willing to share information and indirectly help Apollo from the get-go.

 - Ambassador Colias Paleano never once lies to, hinders, insults, annoys or ignores Edgeworth.
 He always gives all the help and information he can to the best of his ability.
-It was refreshing for both players and Edgeworth to have a genuinely helpful witness for once.
+It is refreshing for both players and Edgeworth to have a genuinely helpful witness for once.